egg82/HiberniaDiscord/README.md

 * **Rían Errity** - *Initial concept and development - [ParadauxDev](https://paradaux.co)

-All those who contribute in any form will be aknowledged.
+All those who contribute in any form will be acknowledged.

 ## License